ironhack-datalabs/datalis0819/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I
 Inês

-* Where are you from?
+* here are you from?
 Palmela, Setúbal
 * What do you do?
 Study